 I have always considered myself optimistic when it comes to most life experiences.
 I have spent time in dark foreboding places that I would wish only upon my worse enemies.
 Those types of enemies are rare, but if we face reality we know they exist.

 But I digress, maybe that nursery rhyme has been banned and or canceled so it might be best if you act like you never hear of it before.
 As has been said before, attitude is everything, and some people’s attitude sucks, plain and simple.
-When you consider most things in life bad and play the part of the victim I can see how this can happen.
+When you consider most things in life bad and play the part of a victim (of opportunity) I can see how this can happen.

-Drive a battery powered vehicle if you want, but it doesn’t mean you care about the environment.
+Drive a battery powered vehicle if you want, but it doesn’t mean you care more about the environment.

 If your actions are that of virtue signaling to others your moral superiority, then you are not part of the problem, you are the problem.